 Recipes are certain.
 Use good ingredients, follow the directions, be sure your oven temperature is true and monitor your stove properly, and you are assured success.
 There are not many variables once you understand how cooking works.
 Life, on the other hand, is full of variables.
 Nothing is predictable.

-Well, this book, being a typical chick lit tale, is predictable, with the only surprise being that Harbison took the easy way out by allowing coincidences to resolve the conflict.
+Well, this book is predictable, with the only surprise being that Harbison took the easy way out by allowing coincidences to resolve the conflict.
 I did not expect an established author with an editor and the backing of a publishing house to circumvent the plot in such a way.